 At Brent Adams & Associates, we offer free, no-obligation consultations to help families understand their rights and provide the information they need to make the most effective decisions possible.
 At such a difficult time, our legal team is here to provide compassionate and effective counsel so victim’s families can obtain the justice and compensation they need to start moving forward.

 The rules about fault in North Carolina are strict, and the law only gives families a set amount of time to file a claim after an accident—so it’s important to investigate your options as soon as possible.
-While we know it can be overwhelming to consider a legal claim during this difficult time, our legal team may be able to help relieve some of this burden.
+While we know it can be overwhelming to consider a legal claim during this difficult time, our Raleigh personal injury attorneys may be able to help relieve some of this burden.
 Call our North Carolina office nearest you or take a moment to fill out the contact form on this page to speak with a member of our team.